Independent German-English Translation Services

 Factors that affect translation rates

-Clients like to compare rates and for this purpose, they search websites of agencies and independent translators for precise information.
+Clients like to compare rates and for this purpose, they search websites of agencies and freelance translators for precise information.
 However, this information is not easily obtainable as there are so many variables involved when quoting for a translation job.
 Due to considerably lower overheads, I can assure you that my prices are very reasonable compared to those of agencies.
 Living in the UK means that I am not legally required to charge VAT as long as my turnover remains within government-set limits.
 For a private customer resident in the UK, this means a real saving of currently 20% compared to employing an agency!

 Factors that influence my translation services rates

 When setting my rates for English-German and German-English translation services I have to take into account not only the number of words in the text but a multitude of other factors, including:

 - What level of technical expertise is required?

 - Does the document need a lot of formatting?

 - Is it available in an editable format?

 - Do you need a (self-)certified translation or does it have to be legalised by a solicitor or even notarised?

 All these factors influence the cost of the translation.